cdated/sea-sails/README.md

 This repo contains automation for small scale projects that focus on keeping systems in equilibrium.
-These projects do periodic sensor reads and evaluate the system state and to perform informed changes.
+These projects do periodic sensor reads and evaluate the system state.
+Various changes may be automatically applied to the system until the desired system state is achieved.

 Each project below essentially implements a control loop.